MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/getting-started.md

 ### Businesses integrating with the API
 1. Create an account at [dash.chimoney.io](https://dash.chimoney.io).
 The dashboard page shows up after this.
-2. Book a demo or email support@chimoney.io to request "Verification and API Access".
+2. Book a demo or email support@chimoney.io to request "Verification and API Access."
 Ensure you include links to your website and explain its use case briefly.
  Alternatively book-a-demo